jbilander/A500_IDE_LED_board/README.md

 UNTESTED!!

-Connect a fly lead from IDE pin 39 /Active to J4 if U1 (74HCT2G14) is not populated, otherwise to J3
+Connect a fly-lead from IDE pin 39 /Active to J4 if U1 (74HCT2G14) is not populated, otherwise to J3

 <a href="images/A500_IDE_LED_board_pic1.png">
 <img src="images/A500_IDE_LED_board_pic1.png" width="500" height="335">